Rootless Containers / How it works / Network Namespaces / Outgoing connections Last updated: May 16, 2026

 Several slirp implementations are used by Rootless Containers:

 Docker/Moby uses slirp4netns by default when slirp4netns is installed.
-Otherwise falls back to VPNKit.
+Otherwise falls back to VPNKit, pasta, or gvisor-tap-vsock in that order.